reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 ### Reporting Service

-We will make similar changes in Reporting service endpoints to emit reactive publishers.
+We will make similar changes in Reporting service endpoints to emit reactive publishers:

 ```java
 @Slf4j